 Commencement is a public ceremony to celebrate graduation.
 See the University Commencement Website for more details.

 Master’s and doctoral students in programs that require a thesis or dissertation as part of their degree requirements, who have completed all coursework for their degree, have successfully completed their thesis/dissertation defense, and have filed Part 1 of the “Final Oral Examination Defense Form” with the Graduate College, may participate in commencement ceremonies.
 A delay in submitting final copies of the thesis or dissertation after a successful defense will not prevent students from participating in commencement ceremonies.

 Master’s and doctoral students in programs that do not require a thesis or dissertation as part of their degree requirements may participate in commencement ceremonies one term prior to the term in which they will complete the degree requirements, only if they have acquired permission from their department/program.
 Most often these situations include, but are not limited to, final projects, an internship, or other capstone requirements.

 Students solely earning a Graduate Certificate will not be eligible to participate in commencement ceremonies.

 Participating in commencement does not guarantee that students will graduate or receive a diploma.
 If students fail to meet all degree requirements or submit an application for graduation by the deadline for each term, their graduation may be delayed.

 Rush requests for degree posting

-A "rush" means that, if all degree requirements have been met, the degree will be posted on the first day possible.
+A "rush" means that, if all degree requirements have been met, the degree will be posted as soon as possible immediately following the confirmation of grades for the semester by the Office of the Registrar.
 For an additional fee, students may request a rush by completing a Transcript Request form with the Office of the Registrar.